adiyoss/StructED/README.md

  - noise_all_vector: boolean(1/0) indicates whether to generate noise through all the weight vector or just in one random place
  - noise_mean: the mean of the noise to be generated(we draw the noise from a normal distribution)
  - noise_std: the standard deviation of the noise to be generated(we draw the noise from a normal distribution)

+Structured Perceptron
+===
+ - The structured perceptron does not need any special parameters

 CONFIG FILE - PREDICT